jcorporation/myMPDos/docs/user-manual/bootstrap.md

 AUDIOHAT="allo-digione"
 ```

 ## First start

 At the first start myMPD executes the bootstrap script to configure your instance according to `bootstrap.txt`.

 - It adds a data partition to the sd-card
 - It needs internet connectivity to set the time and update the packages.

+The bootstrap log is saved to `/boot/bootstrap.log`.

 ## References